Coronavirus Isolation Is Not A Safe Option For Anyone Facing Domestic Violence

 "For some survivors, having an abuser go to work, or being able to go to work themselves, was such a crucial moment of harm reduction, a bit of reprieve from violence," explained Alicia Sanchez Gill, an Afrolatinx survivor.
 "For survivors who are experiencing multiple forms of oppression, including folks already living with disabilities, abusers may use tactics like withholding medication as a tool of control,"

 So what can survivors experiencing abuse at home do right now?
-There are a number of organizations making themselves available in different ways at this time, including the NDVH’s blog of resources, which includes how to create a safety plan and take care of yourself if you’re experiencing domestic violence.
+There are a number of organisations making themselves available in different ways at this time, including Refuge's blog of resources, which includes how to create a safety plan and take care of yourself if you’re experiencing domestic violence.

-Andrea Glik, LMSW, a Somatic Trauma Therapist, tells Refinery29 that many people might be experiencing abuse from a partner who makes them feel trapped and manipulated, and are unaware that this type of behavior even constitutes abuse.
-She stressed the importance of knowing what patterns of abuse look like.

 Advertisement

 According to Glik, those feeling trapped with someone exerting power or control over them will have access to resources and messaging to reach out for help in the coming weeks.
-Organizations like Live Your Dream point survivors of intimate violence to databases where they can find financial resources, shelters to go to, legal protections, domestic violence and child custody resources, transitional housing resources, legal expertise, and emotional tools.
+Organisations like Women's Aid point survivors of intimate violence to databases where they can find financial resources, shelters to go to, legal protections, domestic violence and child custody resources, transitional housing resources, legal expertise, and emotional tools.

 “If your partner intimidates you, isolates you, or manipulates you, know that it is never okay to be treated in these ways,” said Gilk.
 She also notes that patterns of abuse in straight relationships might be different from what abuse looks like in LGBTQ+ relationships, or domestic violence situations that involve family.